Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 As needed

-Important Questions:
+Important questions:

-• Who may communicate externally?
+• Who is allowed to communicate externally?
 (Not everyone!)

 • Which messages are pre-approved?

-• Who talks to the press?
+• Who speaks to the press?

-Training: Drills Instead of PowerPoint
+Training: Drills instead of PowerPoint

 A RACI matrix on paper is worthless if no one can apply it under stress.

-Training Formats:
+Training formats:

-Training Type
+Training type

-Target Group
+Target group

 Frequency